pyeventsourcing/eventsourcing/docs/topics/installing.rst

 avoid installing future incompatible releases, it is recommended to specify the major and minor version numbers.

-As an example, the expression below would install the latest version of the 9.2 series, allowing future bug fixes released with point version number increments.
+As an example, the expression ``eventsourcing<=9.2.99999`` would install the latest version of the 9.2 series, allowing future bug fixes released with point version number increments.
+You can use this expression in a ``pip install`` command, in a ``requirements.txt`` file, or in a ``setup.py`` file.

 ::

     $ pip install "eventsourcing<=9.2.99999"

-If you are specifying dependencies of your project in a ``pyproject.toml`` file, and for example using the Poetry build tool, you can specify the dependency on this library in the following way.
+If you are specifying the dependencies of your project in a ``pyproject.toml`` file, and for example using the Poetry build tool, you can specify the dependency on this library in the following way.

 ::